 - Consider if you want to add extras to your early baskets, such as beads, feathers, crystals, shells, small round pine cones or acorns.

 - Decide whether you will line your basket and what fabric you might use, such as the sticky cloth one can buy for drawer liners or felt or velvet.

 - If possible, attend a some classes or workshops or a local group.

 Tips and Insights

 Always be willing to learn and make that part of your journey.
 Learning can be exciting as you discover different and sometimes easier or more effective ways to do things.
 While you'll find your own comfortable groove when making your baskets, continue reading all you can.
-Attending classes and workshops can be fun and you may make lifelong friends with fellow enthusiasts.
+Attending classes and workshops can also be fun and you may make lifelong friends with fellow enthusiasts.

 © 2013 Athlyn Green